Copenhagen-Fablab/Machine-Library/Shopbot PRS5 Alpha/Info_to_users.md

 ## Materials

-Mainly plywood and wood.
-MDF is generally banned.
+Mainly plywood and solid wood.
+MDF is banned.
 Some foam and plastics are allowed upon request as it needs approval and changing the dust collection setup.

 ## For experienced users